 What Is The Minimum Legal Drinking Age In The United States?

 Back in the days, underage drinking in the US happened if the teenagers were younger than 18 years old.
 The authorities have increased this age up to 21 years in an attempt to prevent a multitude of road accidents in which drunken teenagers are involved.
 These accidents usually have bad consequences such as major injuries and even death.
-Unfortunately, some experts agree that increasing the minimum legal drinking age was a mistake as plenty of teenagers still hide indoors and get drunk on a regular basis.
+Unfortunately, some experts agree that increasing the minimum legal drinking age was a mistake as plenty of teenagers still hide indoors, drink wine alone, and get drunk regularly.
 There is a debate on whether the drinking age should be decreased back to 18 as it was almost 30 years ago, to lower teenage drinking cases.
+The other factor is that adolescents can easily find out the ways to get drunk without alcohol, which can prove even more dangerous than drinking.

 Where Do Teenagers Hide to Drink Without the Supervision Of Adults?